acosio14/movie-review-sentiment/README.md

-# Sentiment Analysis
+# Movie Sentiment Analysis
-Perform Transfer Learning on distillBert and ResNet to learn about topic.
+Experiment with Hugging Face transformers and learn how to fine-tune a pretrained model to perform a movie review sentiment analysis.

 - distllBert: For Movie Sentiment Analysis
-- ResNet: For Image Classification